 One of the biggest reasons to implement Pareto Analysis is that it will help find answers to different questions in your organization.
 Examples of these questions include:

-For instance, with Pareto Chart, you can plot the factors that contribute to complaints along the X-Axis of a graph.
+For instance, with a Pareto Chart, you can plot the factors that contribute to complaints along the X-Axis of a graph.
 In the same way, you can plot the number of complaints that fall under each factor along the Y-Axis.
-When you do this, you will get to see the biggest reason for complaints from customers.
+When you do this, you will see the biggest reason for customer complaints.
 So, identifying the area of focus will become easier.
 In turn, you can take appropriate steps to improve your business operations.

 Role of Pareto Analysis in Quality Management:

-Naturally, every organization aims at improving the quality of its products in every way possible.
+Naturally, every organization aims to improve its products' quality in every way possible.
 When you understand what is Pareto analysis in quality management, you can get to know the effective role played by this chart in managing quality:

-When it comes to managing quality, different diagrams, techniques and tools are used for analyzing and improving the quality of the process.
-Among them, the Pareto diagram otherwise called Pareto Chart or Pareto Analysis is one of the 7 commonly used tools.
+When it comes to managing quality, different diagrams, techniques, and tools are used to analyze and improve the quality of the process.
+The Pareto diagram, otherwise called the Pareto Chart or Pareto Analysis, is one of the 7 commonly used tools.
 It aids in identifying the most frequent defects.
-Due to its efficiency in spotting defects, it is widely used in Six Sigma practices that focus mainly on eliminating defects in the production process.
+Due to its efficiency in spotting defects, it is widely used in Six Sigma practices, focusing mainly on eliminating defects in the production process.

-Professionals widely use this visual representation for analyzing sets of data pertaining to a particular complaint or defect.
+Professionals widely use this visual representation to analyze data sets about a particular complaint or defect.
 This is why businesses see it as a problem-solving tool.
-When defects are identified and eliminated early in the production process, it will be possible to manage quality effectively.
+When defects are identified and eliminated early in the production process, quality can be managed effectively.
 So, you know what is Pareto Analysis in quality management now.
 But, your question now will be how to develop a Pareto Chart in a Six Sigma project.
 Here is the answer to your question:

 How to Create A Pareto Analysis Chart For A Six Sigma Project?